YJ-83

 The YJ-83 (鹰击-83 (yingji-83, eagle strike 83); NATO reporting name: CSS-N-8 Saccade) is a Chinese subsonic anti-ship cruise missile.
 It is manufactured by the China Aerospace Science and Industry Corporation Third Academy.

-Description
+Development

-The YJ-83 uses microprocessors and a strapdown inertial reference unit (IRU); these are more compact than the equivalent electronics used in the YJ-8 and the export C-802, allowing the YJ-83 to have a 180-km range at Mach 0.9.
-The missile is powered by the Chinese CTJ-2 turbojet, and carries 190-kg high-explosive fragmentation warhead.
+The YJ-83 uses microprocessors and a strap-down inertial reference unit (IRU); these are more compact than the equivalent electronics used in the YJ-8 and the export C-802, allowing the YJ-83 to have a 180-km range at Mach 0.9.
+The missile is powered by the Chinese CTJ-2 turbojet and is fitted with a 190-kg high-explosive fragmentation warhead.
 Terminal guidance is by an active radar.